PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Native-Support-for-Interface-Declarations.md

  - Should we allow control over getter/setter declarations?
    - If so, should we replicate the syntax from C#?
  - Existing class definitions need to [mark interface member implementations virtual](https://github.com/PowerShell/PowerShell/issues/8302)
+ - Depending on community feedback and envisioned use cases, are interfaces sufficient or might we consider `abstract` classes as well?